Anarchism in Russia: Russian Federation

 On October 31, 2018, Mikhail Zhlobitsky, a seventeen-year-old college student, committed a suicide bombing against a local FSB headquarters in Arkhangelsk.
 In a social media message allegedly posted by Zholbitsky prior to the attack stated that he was an anarcho-communist and carried out the attack against the FSB due to their persistent use of torture and evidence fabrication.

-2022 Russian invasion of Ukraine
+Russo-Ukrainian War

-Anarchists have played a significant role in Russian opposition to the 2022 Russian invasion of Ukraine, including the 2022 Russian military commissariats arsons.
+Anarchists have played a significant role in Russian opposition to the 2022 invasion of Ukraine, including the 2022 military commissariats arsons.
 The Insider has named the Combat Organization of Anarcho-Communists "the most active 'subversive' force" in the country since the beginning of the invasion.
+On 19 April 2023, Dmitry Petrov, one of the organisation's founders, was killed in the battle of Bakhmut while fighting for the Ukrainian Territorial Defense Forces.